dtheodor79/dfSelector/README.md

 ![concept](/images/df_selector_3d_model.png)

 A voltage convertor between 3.3V and 5V is used to allow communication between the ESP32 (3.3V) and the 8520A (5V).
-In addition, since the WDF is placed above the floppy ribbon cable connector of the A500, it uses long pin headers (such as the one below) to connect to the A500 MB:
+In addition, since the WDF is placed above the floppy ribbon cable connector of the A500, it requires long pin headers (such as the one below) to connect to the A500 MB:

 ![concept](/images/long_pin_headers.jpg)